-Geert Kapteijns, 1, a) David Richard, 1 D Eran Bouchbinder, 2 D Thomas B. Schrøder, 3 D Jeppe C. Dyre, 3 D and Edan Lerner1
+Geert Kapteijns, $^{1,\,a)}$ David Richard, $^1$ Eran Bouchbinder, $^2$ Thomas B. Schrøder, $^3$ Jeppe C. Dyre, $^3$ and Edan Lerner $^1$

-AFFILIATIONS
+1)Institute for Theoretical Physics, University of Amsterdam, Science Park 904, 1098 XH Amsterdam, The Netherlands

-- 1 Institute for Theoretical Physics, University of Amsterdam, Science Park 904, 1098 XH Amsterdam, The Netherlands - 2Chemical and Biological Physics Department, Weizmann Institute of Science, Rehovot 7610001, Israel - 3 "Glass and Time," IMFUFA, Department of Science and Environment, Roskilde University, P.O.
-Box 260, DK-4000 Roskilde, Denmark - a) Author to whom correspondence should be addressed: g.h.kapteijns@uva.nl
+2)Chemical and Biological Physics Department, Weizmann Institute of Science, Rehovot 7610001, Israel

-ABSTRACT
+3) "Glass and Time", IMFUFA, Department of Science and Environment, Roskilde University, P.O.
+Box 260, DK-4000 Roskilde, Denmark

-The dramatic slowing down of relaxation dynamics of liquids approaching the glass transition remains a highly debated problem, where the crux of the puzzle resides in the elusive increase in the activation barrier $\Delta E(T)$ with decreasing temperature T. A class of theoretical frameworks-known as elastic models-attribute this temperature dependence to the variations of the liquid's macroscopic elasticity, quantified by the high-frequency shear modulus $G{\infty}(T)$.
+The dramatic slowing down of relaxation dynamics of liquids approaching the glass transition remains a highly debated problem, where the crux of the puzzle resides in the elusive increase of the activation barrier $\Delta E(T)$ with decreasing temperature T. A class of theoretical frameworks - known as elastic models - attribute this temperature dependence to the variations of the liquid's macroscopic elasticity, quantified by the highfrequency shear modulus $G{\infty}(T)$ .
 While elastic models find some support in a number of experimental studies, these models do not take into account the spatial structures, length scales, and heterogeneity associated with structural relaxation in supercooled liquids.
-Here, we propose and test the possibility that viscous slowing down is controlled by a mesoscopic elastic stiffness $\kappa(T)$, defined as the characteristic stiffness of response fields to local dipole forces in the liquid's underlying inherent structures.
-First, we show that $\kappa(T)$ -which is intimately related to the energy and length scales characterizing quasilocalized, nonphononic excitations in glasses-increases more strongly with decreasing T than the macroscopic inherent structure shear modulus G(T) [the glass counterpart of liquids' $G{\infty}(T)$] in several computer liquids.
-Second, we show that the simple relation $\Delta E(T) \propto \kappa(T)$ holds remarkably well for some computer liquids, suggesting a direct connection between the liquid's underlying mesoscopic elasticity and enthalpic energy barriers.
+Here, we propose and test the possibility that viscous slowing down is controlled by a mesoscopic elastic stiffness $\kappa(T)$ , defined as the characteristic stiffness of response fields to local dipole forces in the liquid's underlying inherent states.
+First, we show that $\kappa(T)$ - which is intimately related to the energy and length scales characterizing quasilocalized, nonphononic excitations in glasses - increases more strongly with decreasing T than the macroscopic inherent state shear modulus G(T)(the glass counterpart of liquids' $G{\infty}(T)$ ) in several computer liquids.
+Second, we show that the simple relation $\Delta E(T) \propto \kappa(T)$ holds remarkably well for some computer liquids, implying a direct connection between the liquid's underlying mesoscopic elasticity and enthalpic energy barriers.
 On the other hand, we show that for other computer liquids, the above relation fails.
-Finally, we provide strong evidence that what distinguishes computer liquids in which the $\Delta E(T) \propto \kappa(T)$ relation holds from those in which it does not is that the latter feature highly fragmented/granular potential energy landscapes, where many sub-basins separated by low activation barriers exist.
-Under such conditions, it appears that the sub-basins do not properly represent the landscape properties relevant for structural relaxation.
+Finally, we provide strong evidence that what distinguishes computer liquids in which the $\Delta E(T) \propto \kappa(T)$ relation holds, from those in which it does not, is that the latter feature highly fragmented/granular potential energy landscapes, where many sub-basins separated by low activation barriers exist.
+Under such physical conditions, the sub-basins do not properly represent the landscape properties that are relevant for structural relaxation.